1franck/cvepack/README.md

 It uses a [compiled](https://github.com/1franck/cvepack-database) version of [GitHub Advisory Database](https://github.com/github/advisory-database) as source for detecting CVEs.

-#### Ecosystems supported with their package managers and lock files
+#### Ecosystems detected with their package managers and lock files

 - [x] NPM (Node.js)
   - package-lock.json